fsprojects/FSharpLint/docs-gen/markdown/index.md

 Previously, configuration was specified in XML format.
 You can automatically convert your XML config to the JSON format using the dotnet tool:

     dotnet fsharplint -convert <path-to-xml> (output-path>

-#### Suppressing rules in code

-Rules can be disabled within the code using structured comments.
-See the [Suppressing Warnings](Suppression.html) page for more information.

 #### Ignoring Files